Steven-Zhang98/learning_note/london_subway_route_finder/London_project.md

 class StationTree:
 	"""
-	Purpose: Construct a tree based on the root.
+	Purpose: Construct a tree based on the root node.
 	Attributes: Each tree has its root.
 	Behaviours: Provide an interface to allow other parts of the program to get all the paths between the root and the target node.
 	"""